Towards annotation-efficient segmentation via image-to-image translation: Methods

-The proposed model builds on an encoder-decoder fully convolutional network (FCN) segmentation setup by introducing translation between a domain of images presenting the segmentation target (P) and a domain where it is absent (A), as in Figure~\ref{fig:method_pap}.
-The encoder separates variations into those that are \textit{common} to both A and P and those that are \textit{unique} to P; essentially, P is a superset of the variations in A. For example, in the case of medical images of cancer, both A and P contain the same organs but P additionally contains cancerous lesions.
+The proposed model builds on an encoder-decoder fully convolutional network (FCN) segmentation setup by introducing translation between a domain of images $\mathbf{x}$ presenting the segmentation target (P) and a domain where it is absent (A), $\mathbf{x_P}$ to $\mathbf{x_{PA}}$, as shown in Fig.~\ref{fig:method_pap}.
+The encoder separates codes into those that are \textit{common} to both A and P and those that are \textit{unique} to P; essentially, the information in A is a subset of the information in P. For example, in the case of medical images with tumors, both A and P contain the same organs but P additionally contains cancerous tumors.